usnistgov/policy-machine-core/README.md

 to wrap the features of the `pap` and perform access checks on administrative operations.
 The `epp` package provides a means of subscribing to PDP events and processing obligations defined in the PAP.

-## Backend Selection & Concurrency

-`MemoryPAP` (`impl/memory`) is **for testing and single-threaded embedding only** — it holds no durable state (policy is lost on JVM exit) and does not support concurrent transactions.
-A transaction started on one thread must be committed or rolled back by that same thread; a different thread attempting to participate throws `ConcurrentTxException` rather than silently corrupting policy state.

-For production use, choose one of:
-- The embedded Neo4j backend (`impl/neo4j`) for a durable, single-JVM store.
-- The gRPC client (`impl/grpc`) to delegate to a remote PDP service.
-- A custom `PolicyStore` implementation (see [Custom Policy Store Implementations](#custom-policy-store-implementations)).

-`PDP` and `PAP` themselves hold no concurrency state of their own — their thread-safety is determined entirely by the `PolicyStore` they wrap.

 ## Getting Started

 In general, to start using this library: